Dance Hall Days

 General Suharto becomes acting President of Indonesia on Sunday, 12th March, after seizing power from Sukarno.

-A Liberian oil tanker, the Torrey Canyon, is shipwrecked off Lands End on 18th March.
+A Liberian oil tanker, the Torrey Canyon, is shipwrecked off Lands End on Saturday, 18th March, spilling 100,000 tons of crude oil into the sea.
 The same month a star grading system is introduced for petrol.

 Martin Luther King attacks US involvement in Vietnam at an anti-war demonstration in Chicago on 25th March.

-President de Gaulle launches the first French nuclear-powered submarine, Le Redoutable, on 29th March.
+The French President Charles de Gaulle launches the first French nuclear-powered submarine, Le Redoutable, on 29th March.

-On 8th April Sandie Shaw wins the Eurovision Song Contest with Puppet On A String.
+On 8th April Sandie Shaw wins the Eurovision Song Contest for the UK with Puppet On A String.

-100,000 people march through the streets of New York to protest against the Vietnam War.
+Thousands of people march through the streets of New York and San Francisco on 15th April to protest against the Vietnam War.

-Konrad Adenauer, the first Chancellor of West Germany, dies aged 91.
+Konrad Adenauer, the first Chancellor of West Germany, dies on 19th April, aged 91.

 A military junta seizes power in Greece on 21st April.
 King Constantine is placed under house arrest.

-Soviet cosmonaut, Vladamir Komarov, becomes the first person to die in space as the Soyuz 1 spacecraft returns to Earth.
+On 24th April the Soviet cosmonaut, Vladimir Komarov, becomes the first person to die in space when the parachute on the Soyuz 1 spacecraft fails to open as it returns to Earth.

-Elvis Presley and Priscilla Beaulieu get married on 1st May.
+Elvis Presley and Priscilla Beaulieu get married at the Aladdin Hotel in Las Vegas on 1st May.

 The first all-British satellite, Ariel 3, is launched into space from Vandenberg Air Force Base in California on 5th May.